meltwater/mlabs-http/README.md

 HTTP client wrapper around [Got].

-The client as an identical API to Got with two exceptions:
+The client provides an identical API to Got with two exceptions:

 - JSON mode is enabled by default.
 - Methods only return the request body